Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 Creating Custom SpringBoot Starter for Twitter4j

-In addition to the springboot starters that comes out-of-the-box provided by Core Spring Team, we can also create our own starter modules.
+In addition to the Spring Boot starters that come out-of-the-box provided by the Core Spring Team, we can also create our own starter modules.

 SpringBoot : Working with JOOQ

-JOOQ (JOOQ Object Oriented Querying) is a persistence framework which embraces SQL.
+jOOQ (jOOQ Object Oriented Querying) is a persistence framework that embraces SQL.

 SpringBoot : Working with MyBatis

-MyBatis is a SQL Mapping framework with support for custom SQL, stored procedures and advanced mappings.
+MyBatis is an SQL Mapping framework with support for custom SQL, stored procedures, and advanced mappings.